 Often a creature doesn’t have vigilance inherently but is instead being given vigilance by another card.
 Usually, this is an Aura or Enchantment, but certain other card types can give vigilance as well.

 If you have the chance, destroy whatever is giving the creature vigilance if you can’t remove it directly.
-This is particularly wise if you’re playing a colour like green or red, which often struggle to remove creatures.
+This is particularly wise if you’re playing a color like green or red, which often struggle to remove creatures.

-MtG Vigilance FAQs
+MTG Vigilance FAQs